zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

     the specific action, click question mark help for more detail for each action
 7. Click **Generate Pipeline Script**.
-The Groovy script to invoke the Compuware ISPW Operations plugin appears.
+The Groovy script to invoke the BMC Compuware ISPW Operations plugin appears.
 The script can be added to the Pipeline section when configuring a Pipeline job.
 A sample script is shown below: